-County Court's Response: The Administrative Office of the Courts and Probation (AOCP) accepts that there is a risk from one person having the authority to initiate and complete financial transactions.
-To reduce the risk of improper transactions, court financial specialist review court records and provide assistance to county courts if there are discrepancies.
+County Court's Response: Your report specifically noted Logan County Court lacked a segregation of duties.
+The Administrative Office of the Courts and Probation (AOCP) accepts that there is a risk from one person having the authority to initiate and complete financial transactions.
+To reduce the risk of improper transactions, court financial specialists review court records and provide assistance to county courts if there are discrepancies.
 However, the Judicial Branch does not have the financial and human resources to mitigate all risks related to segregation of duties sufficient to meet current audit guidelines.
 As a result, in order to fulfill all statutory obligations, the AOCP has determined that all clerk magistrates will have the authority to operate all financial functions of a court.
-Clerk magistrates for the county courts are state employees who have given authority throughout the judicial district.
-The AOCP job descriptions for clerk magistrates include expectations that they may assist in courts other than the one to which they provided primary oversight.